 Without any other job skills, Chris turned his hand to direct selling!
 Initially promoting aloe vera products to help animals and their owners with their health, Chris built up an international team of Forever business owners through perseverance, mentoring and coaching.
 As a regional trainer for the company, Chris often used analogies from the shepherding world, illustrating the synergy with business, in particular how individuals interact.

-With a desire to give back to the community, a chance meeting with the founder of a youth charity led to the creation of ‘team building with sheep’.
+With a desire to give back to the community, a chance meeting with the founder of a local youth charity Inner Flame led to the creation of ‘team building with sheep’.
 The experience challenges a team of people to herd sheep, doing the job of both shepherd and dog.
 Commercial organisations soon became interested and Raising the Baa was launched in 2012.